 Earthquake (Seismic) Intensity Scales

 The use of intensity scales is historically important because no instrumentation is necessary, and useful measurements of an earthquake can be made by an unequipped observer.
-This is how we can estimate a magnitude for historical earthquakes in the Caribbean, and beyond before seismometers were present.
+This is how we can estimate the magnitude of historical earthquakes in the Caribbean before seismometers were present.

 Across the modern world, there are three intensity scales that are predominantly used to characterize earthquake shaking and earthquake damage: